cognivore/collapsization/RULES.md

 Each turn has three phases:

-1. **Draw Phase**: Mayor draws three cards from the Mayor pile into hand.
+1. **Draw Phase**: Mayor draws **four cards** from the Mayor pile into hand.
 Nominations from the previous turn are cleared.
-The Draw phase ends when the Mayor reveals exactly one of their three cards face-up.
+The Draw phase ends when the Mayor reveals exactly **two of their four cards** face-up (revealing them one at a time).

-2. **Nomination Phase** (Commit → Reveal): Advisors secretly commit one hex each on the playable frontier (any hex adjacent to a built hex and not already built) and attach a claimed card from their tray (truthful or a bluff).
-When both Advisors have committed, nominations reveal simultaneously.
+2. **Nomination Phase** (Commit → Reveal): Each Advisor secretly commits **two hexes** on the playable frontier (any hex adjacent to a built hex and not already built), each with an attached claimed card from their tray (truthful or a bluff).
+An Advisor cannot nominate the same hex twice.
+When all four nominations are committed, they reveal simultaneously.

-3. **Build Phase** (Choose → Score): Mayor chooses one card from hand (not limited to the revealed one) and one of the nominated hexes to build there, then scoring occurs.
+3. **Build Phase** (Choose → Score): Mayor chooses one card from hand and one of the nominated hexes to build there, then scoring occurs.

 ## Nominations and Valid Hexes

 - A valid nomination is any unbuilt hex on the playable frontier (adjacent to at least one built hex).
+- Each Advisor nominates **two distinct hexes** per turn (4 nominations total, though hexes may overlap between Advisors).
-- Both Advisors may nominate the same hex.
-The nominated hexes are the only places the Mayor can build this turn.
+- The nominated hexes (2–4 unique hexes) are the only places the Mayor can build this turn.
-- Advisors' claims are informational hints (or bluffs); scoring compares the Mayor's placed card to the hidden Reality Tile.
+- Advisors' claims are informational hints (or bluffs); scoring depends on bluff detection.

 ## Fog, Visibility, and Reality Tiles